Thursday, November 21, 2024

 Today, January 24 is the 38th annual Macintosh Computer Day, the day each year that honors the unveiling of the very first Macintosh.

 On Jan.
 24, 1984, Apple unleashed the first personal computer to feature a modern graphical user interface (along with a mouse).
 At that time, Atari, Compaq, and Commodore were recognized as cutting-edge names in personal computing.
-It was a hit and, 40 years later, the Mac is still going strong and shows no signs of slowing down.
+Thirty-eight years later, Apple is an influential market leader, at home and in the enterprise.
+Let’s revisit the significance of the Mac’s major milestones.

 ° 1984: Apple Macintosh 128k